COALAIP/specs/coala-ip/README.md

 ## Remodeling the LCC RRM using Linked Data

-In this section we describe how LCC's Rights Reference Model can be modeled using JSON-LD and schema.org.
-In other words, we'll go over each model description given in the LCC Rights Reference Model document and discuss how the respective model can be translated into JSON-LD.
+In this section we describe how LCC's Rights Reference Model can be modeled using JSON-LD, IPLD and schema.org.
+In other words, we'll go over each model description given in the LCC Rights Reference Model document and discuss how the respective model can be translated into Linked Data.

 ### General Approach

-In this section, we describe abstractly how to get from a LCC RRM model to a RDF-compatible JSON-LD model.
-As mentioned earlier already, with its document "[LCC: Entity Model](http://doi.org/10.1000/285)", the defined a nice generic model to base their actual Rights Reference Model on.
+The section abstractly describes how to get from a LCC RRM model to a RDF-compatible JSON-LD/IPLD model.
+As mentioned earlier already, with their document "[LCC: Entity Model](http://doi.org/10.1000/285)", they defined a generic model to base their actual Rights Reference Model on.
 What this document in essence describes, is how to implement a data model that is fully extendable using a multitude of linked entities.
 Using an RDF-based data structure in turn, means that defining a base data structure for linking entities is not necessary anymore, as this is what RDF is all about already.
-What this leaves us with is that in order to successfully redefine the LCC Rights Reference Model, what we're left to do
+What this leaves us with is that in order to successfully redefine the LCC Rights Reference Model, what we're left to are the following steps:
-is:

 - Identify RDF schemata that map to respective entities defined in the LCC RRM specification
     - If appropriate RDF schemata are not available: